MousaviLaleh/Module1_Challenge/README.md

 Louise wants to know how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges
-I start my job by collecting the data from past similar campaigns. in this way I can help Louise set up her incentives by first determining how much money people have pledged to campaigns historically.<br/><br/>
+I start my job by collecting the data from past similar campaigns.
+With this data, I can help Louise set up her incentives by first determining how much money people have pledged to campaigns historically.<br/><br/>

 ### Analysis of Outcomes Based on Launch Date
 ### challenge